internap/openstack-ansible-heat/README.md

           image_name:         Ubuntu 16.04 LTS (Xenial Xerus)    #this is the OS image we'll be using
           flavor_name:        A1.1                               #this is the default flavor we'll be using
           controller_flavor:  A1.1                               #this is the flavor we'll be using for 'controller' node (see specifif role for details)
-          network_wan:        inap-18000-WAN1110                 #this is the WAN network name that was given to you
-          network_lan:        inap-18000-LAN2011                 #this is the LAN network name that was given to you
       ```

-      * To find your WAN and LAN
-        * Go your Horizon portal ([horizon.internap.com](https://horizon.internap.com)),
-        * Click the 'Network > Networks' tab in the menu on the left
-        * Copy and paste the full name displayed in the 'Name' column,the format should be <YOURPROJECTNAME>-WANXXXX

 5. You can now launch the Ansible playbook using :
   ```bash